What a "lifetime payout cap" actually means

 Where the cap pattern shows up today

 As of July 2026, this varies by firm.
-FundingPredicts, for example, publishes a roughly $100K lifetime payout cap alongside its per-cycle payout structure.
+FundingPredicts, for example, is reported to cap lifetime payouts around $100K alongside its per-cycle payout structure, per public information as of July 2026.
 FundedPoly has historically closed the funded account on each payout rather than capping a lifetime total, and paused new challenge purchases in early July 2026 for a data review.
-Neither approach is unusual in this market — it's why reading the fine print on payout mechanics matters as much as reading the profit split.
+Neither approach is unusual in this market: it's why reading the fine print on payout mechanics matters as much as reading the profit split.

 PredictFundr is an independent firm and is not affiliated with, endorsed by, or sponsored by FundingPredicts or FundedPoly.
 Competitor details are from public information as of July 2026 and may change.